Preparing for Your Visit

 The work isn't over after you receive your transplant.
 We will provide you with detailed instructions about the antirejection and other medications you will need to take and lifestyle changes you will need to make to preserve your kidney function.
 In addition, we will monitor you closely:

-- For the first month after surgery, you will come in for clinic appointments every Monday and Friday.
+- For the first month after surgery, you will come in for clinic appointments are every Tuesday and Friday.

 - For the second month after surgery, you will come in for clinic appointments once a week (either Monday or Friday).